MentalGear/OpenSearchSafari/README.md

 # Safari Open Search
-Safari Extension that contains javascript Injection Code that allows any custom search engine to be used within Safari's standard smart address search field. by Tom Faber https://TomFaber.id
+Safari Extension that contains javascript Injection Code that allows a custom search engine to be used within Safari's smart address search bar. by Tom Faber https://TomFaber.id